Do Small Dogs Need Different Food?

 Small dogs have small mouths and stomachs.
-You may therefore want to feed your dog a formula with a small bite size for easy chewing.
+Therefore, you may want to feed your dog a formula with a small bite-size for easy chewing.
 A nutrient-dense food will help make sure it is absorbing essential nutrients even though its stomach can only accommodate what seems like a small volume of food.

 If you have a male dog, has he been neutered?
 Is he not getting enough exercise?
 Or do you have a female pooch that is about to have puppies?
 Special conditions like these dramatically affect your dog’s nutritional demands.

 Pregnant dogs have awesomely large nutrition requirements (no, not pickles and ice cream).
 Complete and balanced puppy food can give pregnant and lactating dogs the extra nutrients they need.

 Less active dogs, or dogs that have been neutered or spayed, are prone to weight gain.
 Controlling your dog’s weight is an essential step toward protecting against complications of excess weight, such as diabetes or joint health problems.
 If you do use a weight-control food, look for these ingredients:

 - A reduced fat level that still offers essential nutrients for skin and coat health.

 - L-carnitine, a critical nutrient that helps burn fat and maintain muscle mass during weight loss.